Redwood City Council Elections in the Future Are Changing

 Attend Upcoming Public Hearings and Community Meetings

 Determining how to draw the districts is part of the process of implementing a district-based election system.
-The map of districts can be drawn using any number of considerations.
-Before drawing a draft map or maps of the proposed boundaries of the districts, the City Council will hold two public hearings on October 22 and November 19, at which the public is invited to provide input regarding the composition of the districts.
+The City Council held two public hearings on October 22 and November 19, at which the public was invited to provide input regarding the composition of the districts.
+The City Council opted to retain a seven-member City Council and is asking the public to draw their own districts using either an online mapping tool or printing and hand drawing district boundary recommendations.

 For a flyer listing all public hearings and community meetings planned, go here.